 You can learn more about Your Adoption Finance Coach by visiting the portal.
 Once you’ve logged into the portal, you will gain access to the many resources made available through this service.
 Current client families: please email us if you’d like to create a login for immediate access to the Your Adoption Finance Coach portal resources.

 Here are some easy ways that you can receive some financial assistance to help you raise your adoption finances!
 Click on the links to see if you are eligible.

 Families may be eligible for up to $13,400 in federal tax credit per child.
 Consult with a licensed tax preparer for more information.

 Your employer may offer adoption benefits to their employees.
-Visit the Dave Thomas Foundation for Adoption for a list of adoption-friendly employers.
+Visit the Holt Website for a list of adoption-friendly employers.